stackbuilders/sb-debian-base/README.md

 ### - ruby-dependencies
 - Install dependencies for rvm
     - (s.a. build-essential, tklib,zlib1g-dev,libssl-dev,libreadline-gplv2-dev,libxml2,libxml2-dev,libxslt1-dev)

+### - basic-postgres
+- external dependency ANXS.postgresql which installs and configures PostgreSQL, extensions, databases and users

+### - nginx-https
+- external dependency jdauphant.nginx to install and manage nginx configuration

 ## Files you need to create
 You should have the following list of files containing the SSH public-keys for both the administrator and deployer users, respectively.